ahmed-elborollosy/architecture-notes/practical-guide-to-serverless/main.md

 ---

-💡 Next steps: expand this template with CI/CD pipelines and real-world services.

----

-💡 I’ll keep refining this repo with real-world services, adding CI/CD pipelines, and experimenting with function layers.
-If you try it out, let me know how it goes!
+💡 If you try it out, let me know how it goes!